RECOVERcoalition/Recover/README.md

 Install Recover as a package
 - `pip install -e .`

+Install rdkit and torch-geometric with conda:
+- `conda install -c rdkit rdkit`
+- `conda install -c conda-forge pytorch_geometric`

 You also need to clone and install the *reservoir* package
+- `cd <path_to_Reservoir>/Reservoir`
+- `python setup.py develop`

 ## Running the pipeline